Ternate: Transportation

 There are 319 kilometers of road in the city, out of which 284 kilometers have been paved with hotmix asphalt.
 There are also 18 kilometers that have been paved with concrete instead.
 As Ternate is made of several islands, water transport is an important part of the city's transportation system.
 Goods transport is mostly done through Ahmad Yani Port; it is a relatively large port with a quay length of 167 meters and container yards totalling 1,889 hectares.
 The port is also served by routes operated by Pelni, and served 376,727 people out of the city in 2019.
 The city also has a separate port for fishing vessels, which can handle ships up to 2,250 gigatons.
 The city is served by Sultan Babullah Airport.

 The city has angkots and online ride-hailing services such as Gojek.

 Media

-There are nine media companies registered in Ternate according to Indonesian Press Council, both digital and printed.
+There are nine media companies registered in Ternate according to the Press Council, both digital and printed.
 There are local television stations such as Gamalama TV, and also branches of nationwide private channels such as Trans TV Ternate Branch.
 Printed news media in the city include Malut Post, Fajar Malut, and Posko Malut.
 Radio Republik Indonesia also has a local branch in Ternate.